irinatu17/Art-of-Tea/README.md

 - As a user, I want to read a summary info about the business, its ideas and benifits, so that I can quickly decide if it satisfies my needs.
 - As a user, I want to learn more about different types of tea ceremonies, about tea culture in general, so that I can choose and book one of the tea ceremonies.
 - As a user, I want to view service/product details(e.g. image, price, description), so that I can book/buy some of them.
-- As a user, I want to search and filter the products/services easily, so that i can quickly find a specific product I am looking for.
+- As a user, I want to search and filter the products/services easily, so that I can quickly find a specific product I am looking for.
 - As a user, I want to view and modify my order in the cart before completing it, so that I can make last changes easily before proceeding to payment.
 - As a user, I want to view a total price of my purchases and delivery coast, so that I will understand and see how much I will be charged.
-- As a user, I expect to to make payments by card in a safe and secure way, so that I won't concern about my card details safety or won't be charged incorrectly.
+- As a user, I expect to make payments by card in a safe and secure way, so that I won't be concerned about my card details safety or won't be charged incorrectly.
 - As a user, I want to receive an email confirmation after checkout, so that I can make sure that payment was successfull.
 - As a new user, I want to create my own account, so that I can save, view and edit my profile details and view my order history.
 - As a returning user, I want to easily login anytime, so that I can get access to my  saved profile details and make next purchase quicker.